 Mac Auto Unlock stopped working for me after upgrading to watchOS 7.
 Fortunately I did not have to search for a solution.
-The user fix explained on the Apple Support community board worked and was easy to do.
+A user fix explained on the Apple Support community board worked for me and was easy to do.
 The steps are:

 - Open “Keychain Access”

 - You should see a whole bunch of application passwords for “Auto Unlock: XXXX’s …”

 - Select all records and delete (this will reset/disable auto unlock on other Macs if you use multiple Macs)

 - Whilst still in “Keychain Access”, search for “AutoUnlock” (no space)

 - There should be 4 entries for “tlk” “tlk-nonsync” “classA” “classC”

 - Select 4 records and delete (don’t worry if they re-appear, the system repairs this automatically)

 - There should be two files “ltk.plist” and “pairing-records.plist”

 - Open “System Preferences” and try enabling auto unlock.
 You may need to enable it twice, the first attempt will fail.